Artificial intelligence in the Global South: Inclusion is key

 Local context and inclusion are crucial

-In the subsequent panel discussion, Kasia Odrozek, Director of Insights at the Mozilla Foundation, Stefano Merante, Manager CATALYST Initiative ITCILO, Dr George Boateng, ETH Zurich and entrepreneur, and Alessia Evi, Advisor Digitalisation in Skills Development, discussed the challenges of AI in the Global South.
+In the subsequent panel discussion, Kasia Odrozek, Director of Insights at the Mozilla Foundation, Stefano Merante, Manager Catalyst Initiative ITCILO, Dr George Boateng, ETH Zurich and entrepreneur, and Alessia Evi, Advisor Digitalisation in Skills Development, discussed the challenges of AI in the Global South.

 George Boateng explained why AI and digitalisation must always be adapted to the local context.
 Using the example of his company Kwame AI Inc, an AI startup that has developed an app that serves as a knowledge assistant for researchers and learners, he explained how his app was trained to recognise different languages and accents.